-Hei Puāwaitanga: Sustainable Citizenship and Civic Imagination Research Group.
+Hei Puāwaitanga: Sustainable Development and Civic Imagination Research Group.
 Hei Puāwaitanga, to flourish and live well into the future is a vision that inspires our collective research.
 Our aim is to identify, understand and strengthen the long term conditions of intergenerational justice that enable communities to flourish in the context of environmental, social and economic change.
 Hei Puāwaitanga: Sustainable Citizenship and Civic Imagination Research Group is a cluster of researchers drawn from across colleges at the University of Canterbury, Christchurch, New Zealand which works with national and international collaborators to support communities to flourish.
 From our diverse backgrounds, our research effort is Influenced by He Awa Whiria, the Braided Rivers approach (Macfarlane et al 2019).
-We aim to braid new knowledge from the insights of Mātauranga Māori, and interdisciplinary study to generate new knowledge about how communities learn to take far-reaching, transformative action for a more sustainable future.
+We aim to braid new knowledge from the insights of Mātauranga Māori, and interdisciplinary study to generate new insights about how communities learn to take far-reaching, transformative action for a more sustainable future.
 The focus of our research is urban.
 The 21st century is the century of the city.
 By 2050, seven in ten people globally will live in an urbanizing area.
-Against this dynamic background, our research and our allied teaching focuses in particular on four themes: Children and Youth Sustainable Lifestyles in Cities (CYCLES); Citizenship for transformation; Civic governance and leadership in climate change; and Courageous Conversations.
+Against this dynamic background, our research and our allied teaching focuses in particular on four themes: Children and Youth Sustainable Lifestyles in Cities (CYCLES); Citizenship and sustainable development goals; Governance in a changing climate; and Courageous community conversations.

 "Ehara taku toa i te toa takitahi, engari he toa takitini.”
 My success is not mine alone but the success of a collective.

 Funding support for projects and ongoing partnership support from: